UWAGroves/FinalProject_EvoDataSci/README.md

 # Open Groves_Coy_Kmeans.html for easy viewing of R code and outputs for each chunk
 # Plots/Maps generated from For Loop are in the Maps folder in GitHub repository

-# If you wish to run the R code yourself place Groves_Coy_Kmeans.qmd and kmeans_Master.RData into any folder and create a new empty folder named Maps
+# If you wish to run the R code yourself
+place Groves_Coy_Kmeans.qmd and kmeans_Master.RData into any folder In the same folder create a new empty folder named Maps

 # You may have to instal quarto to open the quarto document info at https://quarto.org/
 # uncomment any intall.packages you don't have
 # run each chunk